Hoboken Public Library

 The Hoboken Public Library is the free public library of Hoboken, New Jersey.
-It is a member of the Bergen County Cooperative Library System, a consortium of municipal libraries in the northeastern New Jersey counties of Bergen, Hudson, Passaic, and Essex.
-The library was established through the philanthropy of Martha Bayard Stevens.
-The building opened in 1897.
-It is listed on the New Jersey Register of Historic Places and the National Register of Historic Places.
+It is a member of Bridging Communities, Connecting Library Services, a consortium of municipal libraries in the northeastern New Jersey counties of Bergen, Hudson, Passaic, and Essex.
+The library was established in 1889 and expanded through the philanthropy of Martha Bayard Stevens.
+The library building, located at 500 Park Avenue, was built from 1895 to 1897, and was designed by architect Albert Beyer with Italian Renaissance Revival style.
+It was added to the National Register of Historic Places on August 4, 2015, for its significance in architecture, education and social history.

 The library also operates a small branch at 124 Grand St., in the Multi-Service Community Center building housing various other municipal services.